Mental Health Facilities in Vermont

 20 Mental Health Facilities in Vermont

-Howard Center Westview House is a mental health facility in Burlington, VT, located at 50 South Willard Street, 5401 zip code.
-Howard Center Westview House offers Outpatient treatment.
-Howard Center Westview House provides Group therapy, Activity therapy and Cognitive behavioral therapy to Young adults, Seniors 65 or older and Adults.
-Howard Center Westview House also supports Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
-Some other services provided by Howard Center Westview House include Supported employment, Illness management and recovery and Vocational rehabilitation services.
+United Counseling Services is a mental health facility in Bennington, VT, located at 100 Ledge Hill Drive, 5201 zip code.
+United Counseling Services offers Outpatient treatment and Telemedicine/telehealth.
+United Counseling Services provides Cognitive behavioral therapy, Psychotropic medication and Dialectical behavior therapy to Children/adolescents, Young adults and Adults.
+United Counseling Services also supports Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
+Some other services provided by United Counseling Services include Intensive case management, Family psychoeducation and Supported housing.

 Howard Center Assist Program - Burlington, VT

 Howard Center Assist Program is a mental health facility in Burlington, VT, located at 851 Pine Street, 5401 zip code.
 Howard Center Assist Program offers Residential treatment.
-Howard Center Assist Program provides Group therapy, Couples/family therapy and Activity therapy to Adults, Young adults and Seniors 65 or older.
+Howard Center Assist Program provides Couples/family therapy, Cognitive behavioral therapy and Activity therapy to Seniors 65 or older, Young adults and Adults.
 Howard Center Assist Program also supports Persons with serious mental illness.
-Some other services provided by Howard Center Assist Program include Family psychoeducation, Suicide prevention services and Case management.
+Some other services offered by Howard Center Assist Program include Family psychoeducation, Mentoring/peer support/consumer-run services and Case management.

 Washington County Mental Health - Montpelier, VT